-12.7 Removal of Redundant Fittings
+12.7 Removal of Fittings on Abandoned Pipes

-Redundant sluice values and fire hydrants shall be removed and returned to the Council's water reticulation maintenance contractor.
-The Contractor shall provide the following information to Council and tag all removed meters and sluice values with:
+Sluice valves and fire hydrants shall be removed and returned to the Council's water reticulation maintenance contractor.
+Upon pipeline abandonment.
+The Contractor shall provide the following information to Council and tag all removed meters and sluice valves with:

 - Name of authorised installer who removed the fitting

 - Date fitting removed

 - Meter serial number

-- Meter Reading
+- Meter reading

 - Fitting okay to be reused Y/N

-- Valve Type
+- Valve type

-- Date fitting delivered to maintenance contractor.
+- Date fitting delivered to maintenance contractor

-The redundant pipe shall be plugged with concrete.
-Redundant roadmarking shall be removed in accordance with clause 19.0 - Location Marking of Fire Hydrants and Sluice Valves.
+The abandoned pipe shall be plugged with concrete.
+Road markings shall be removed in accordance with clause 19.0-Location Marking of Fire Hydrants and Sluice Valves.
 The Contractor shall dispose of all other removed materials.
 Blank ends fitted to remove redundant infrastructure shall be installed immediately adjacent to the live main or submain.

-The disturbed area shall be reconstructed in accordance with clause 13.0 -Backfilling and clause 18.0 - Final Surfacing.
+The disturbed area shall be reconstructed in accordance with clause 13.0-Backfilling and clause 18.0-Final Surfacing.

-Removal of redundant fittings includes excavation and disposal of spoil, removal of fittings, plugging of redundant pipes, return of recycled materials, and disposal of other materials, removal of redundant roadmarking, backfill and final surfacing.
+Removal of fittings on abandoned pipes includes excavation and disposal of spoil, removal of fittings, plugging of abandoned pipes, return of recycled materials, removal of road marking referencing removed fittings, backfill and final surfacing.

-13.0 BACKFILLING
+13 BACKFILLING